Sergey-Rogalskiy/react-burger/README.md

-# Getting Started with Create React App
+# Yandex React Course

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is my rep for a project in React-dev course

 ## Available Scripts